HHSAPCompSci2021/capstoneproject-capstone-alan-jerry-leon-berd/README.md

 Authors: Alan Ma, Jerry Yang, Leon Wang

-Last Revised: *Check last commit date*
+Last Revised: *Check the last commit date*

 ## Introduction:

-This is a project created as a sub-replica of the game Nova Drift, a 2D space shooter game developed by Chimera Entertainment.
-As for how accurate this attempt at a replica is, probably ***not at all***, considering how none of us have ever played the game in question.
+This project was created as a sub-replica of the game, Nova Drift, a 2D space shooter developed by Chimera Entertainment.
+As for how accurate this attempt at a replica is, probably not at all, considering how none of us have played the game in question.

-Take the disparities as unique features; applications of the creative license, etc.
+Take the disparities as unique features, applications of creative license, etc.

 ### Gameplay